Current Recommended Cards, August 2025

 PROS:

-60,000 Chase points after $4k spend - worth $750 at a minimum through the Chase travel portal, but potentially worth much more when transferred to partners
+125,000 Chase points after $6k spend + $300 normal travel credit - worth $1,500 at a minimum, but potentially worth much more when transferred to partners

 Very flexible points - Chase points, aside from straight travel redemptions, can be transferred to Hyatt, Marriott, United, and more.
 Of these, Hyatt is without a doubt the best transfer partner, and your 64k points get you 7-8 free nights at the Hyatt Cottonwood in SLC for skiing or snowboarding, for example, or almost 2 nights at the Park Hyatt Kyoto, where cash rates can be between $2k-$4k PER night.
 Insane value.

-Can combine your points from this card with the Ink card (see below).
+Can combine your points from this card with the Ink card (see #1).
 You can really supersize your point earning with one of each, and there are opportunities for even more.

 CONS: